 First, you need to rig it up with a nymph dropper.
 This will help get it down deep where the fish are feeding.
 Attach about 18 inches of tippet to the bend in the hook and then tie on a mini SW Newsmaker kilo.
 Then, add your Adams Parachute fly about 12 inches above the kilo.

 Next, you need to cast it out and let it drift downstream.
-As it drifts, make sure to keep a tight line and look for any strikes.
+As it drifts, keep a tight line and look for any strikes.
 If you see a strike, then set the hook immediately.
 You want to make sure that you keep a tight line during the entire drift.
-This will help ensure that you feel any strikes and can set the hook properly.
+This will help ensure you feel any strikes and can properly set the hook.

-Finally, once you have landed your fish, be sure to carefully remove the Adams Parachute fly and release the fish back into the water.
-With these tips, you should be able to successfully fish an Adams Parachute fly and catch some trout!
+Finally, once you have landed your fish, carefully remove the Adams Parachute fly and release the fish back into the water.
+With these tips, you should be able to fish an Adams Parachute fly and catch some trout successfully!

 7. Royal Wulff

-A Royal Wulff is a dry fly that’s made to imitate a mayfly, and it is typically between two and four inches in length.
+A Royal Wulff is a dry fly made to imitate a mayfly, typically between two and four inches long.
 It has a slender, cylindrical body that is often weighted so that it sinks quickly to the bottom of the water, where trout are typically found.

 How to Fish a Royal Wulff

-Royal Wulff flies are a type of dry fly, meaning that they float on the surface of the water.
-They are often used to fish for trout, but can also be effective for other types of fish.
-To fish with a Royal Wulff fly, first, cast your line into the water.
+Royal Wulff flies are a dry fly, meaning they float on the water’s surface.
+They are often used for fishing for trout but can also be effective for other types of fish.
+Cast your line into the water first to fish with a Royal Wulff fly.

 8. Chernobyl Ant

 Brook trout go crazy for Chernobyl Ant fly.
 This fly is made of foam and various colors of string.
-Hook size #10 is the typical hook size used to make these magnificent dry flies.
-These flies imitate the look of a grasshopper so you know the trout are going to go after it.
+Hook size #10 is typical for making these magnificent dry flies.
+These flies imitate the look of a grasshopper, so you know the trout will go after it.

 How to Fish Using a Chernobyl Ant

-When using a Chernobyl Ant you want to be aware that the hook can twist easily when casting and lands the wrong side up a lot of the time.
-To remedy this problem straighten out the leader every few casts and you should be good to go.
+When using a Chernobyl Ant, you want to be aware that the hook can twist easily when casting and lands the wrong side up often.
+To remedy this problem, straighten out the leader every few casts, and you should be good to go.

-Also, the big brook trout love the bigger-sized Chernobyl Ants so make sure to experiment using different size hooks as well.
+Also, the big brook trout love the bigger-sized Chernobyl Ants, so experiment using different size hooks as well.

 9. Muddler Minnow